FAQs About Swimming Pools in the Salt Lake City Metro Area

 How do I keep debris from floating on top of my pool?

-Deep Blue Pools and Spas can equip you with materials to help keep your swimming pool pristine.
+Deep Blue Inc can equip you with materials to help keep your swimming pool pristine.
 The first accessory you will need is a leaf rake.
 It can be used to remove floating debris that has drifted away from the edges.
 It is good practice to also trim any bushes or trees that may be producing leaves or twigs that end up in your pool.
 Furthermore, we can provide chemicals that keep your pool’s surface tension high and causes small debris to move to the sides of your swimming pool to be collected in the skimmers.

 How do I measure water evaporation from my swimming pool?